ConduitNetwork/docs/getting_started/morpheus-ctl/morpheus-ctl.rst

-morpheus-ctl tips
+conduit-ctl tips
 =====================

-``morpheus-ctl`` is useful beyond reconfigures and starting the ui, and many commands can be run across all services, or scoped to a singe service.
+``conduit-ctl`` is useful beyond reconfigures and starting the ui, and many commands can be run across all services, or scoped to a singe service.

 Some common commands include:

-morpheus-ctl status
+conduit-ctl status
-  This list all the installed services and their current Status morpheus-ctl start (service)
+  This list all the installed services and their current Status conduit-ctl start (service)
   This starts all services if no service is specified, or starts the specified service.
 For example,

-  - ``morpheus-ctl start/stop/restart/kill`` on an all-in-one appliance will start, stop, restart or kill mysql, elasticsearch, rabbitmq, check-server, redis, guacd and the morpheus-ui, one by one.
+  - ``conduit-ctl start/stop/restart/kill`` on an all-in-one appliance will start, stop, restart or kill mysql, elasticsearch, rabbitmq, check-server, redis, guacd and the conduit-ui, one by one.
-  - ``morpheus-ctl start/stop/restart/kill morpheus-ui`` will only start, stop, restart or kill the morpheus-ui service, leaving the other service in their current state.
-Same goes for ``morpheus-ctl start/stop/restart/kill mysql``, ``morpheus-ctl start/stop/restart/kill elasticsearch`` etc.
+  - ``conduit-ctl start/stop/restart/kill conduit-ui`` will only start, stop, restart or kill the conduit-ui service, leaving the other service in their current state.
+Same goes for ``conduit-ctl start/stop/restart/kill mysql``, ``conduit-ctl start/stop/restart/kill elasticsearch`` etc.

-``morpheus-ctl`` commands:
+``conduit-ctl`` commands:

 .. code-block:: bash

      General Commands:

        cleanse
-         Delete *all* morpheus data, and start from scratch. help
+         Delete *all* conduit data, and start from scratch. help
          Print this help message.
        reconfigure